iamthenanogrower/raspi-grow-monitor/README.md

 * Edit the database login details in scripts/moist.py, scripts/temp.py and html/ajax.php accordingly.

 ## Usage
-When installed properly, access index.php in your browser.
+When installed properly, access host/index.php in your web browser.

 ## Sensors used
 temperature sensor DS18B20 (don't forget a 4.7KOhm resistor)